-"Residential facility" means a licensed adult family home under department contract or licensed boarding home under department contract to provide assisted living, adult residential care or enhanced adult residential care.
+"Residential facility" means a licensed adult family home under department contract or licensed assisted living facility under department contract to provide assisted living, adult residential care or enhanced adult residential care.

 "Self performance for ADLs" means what you actually did in the last seven days before the assessment, not what you might be capable of doing.
 Coding is based on the level of performance that occurred three or more times in the seven-day period and does not include support provided as defined in WAC 388-106-0010.
 Your self performance level is scored as: